-Original tasting and review : This is Chimeres Chateau Saint-Roch, Cotes du Roussillon Villages, France, 2006, finished at 14% alcohol and first sampled at seven years of age.
+Original tasting and review, seven years from vintage date , October, 2013: This is Chimeres Chateau Saint-Roch, Cotes du Roussillon Villages, France, 2006, finished at 14% alcohol and first sampled at seven years of age.
 This is a blend of 60% black grenache, 30% syrah and 10% carignan.

 In the glass: Deep magenta with some brick at the edge.
 Muddy and opaque in the center.